 From Art furniture to classical reproductions, we love to make objects that their owners interact with.
 Dale’s original designs have a strong presence, and the variety of materials give each piece a stand-out character.

 My brother Dan, has long supported my work He has several of my paintings and a sculpture, and he commissioned this clock.
 He collects clocks, and he wanted a working stone grandfather clock.
 I had a blast with this.
 When I figure out how to share sound on a web site I’ll put up a recording of the clock ringing.
 Unlike any grandfather clock you have ever heard!

 “Design me a table fit for the Devil’s kitchen, with a Cole Porter accent”, said the client.
 “If you can do it I’ll buy it”.
 Here it is.

 Everything about this table comes apart.
 It is a giant jigsaw puzzle.
 The pieces are are labeled, and only fit one way.
 But they all fit perfectly.
 Thanks Team!

 I always envision the Great Gatsby when I am here.
 All the details are attentively addressed, with exquisite detail.
 Many projects into our many year relationship, I only value his talent more every year.
-And I am grateful that he values mine, too.
-May the table always remain level, and seat as many as need […]